-I recommend systems like Aquatrue or the Berkey system for low cost filtration.
-The best water is the Synergy Science hydrogen water which is what I use at home as it is powered by molecular hydrogen which reduces oxidative stress in the body and improves immune function.
+I recommend systems like Aquatrue or the Berkey system for low-cost filtration.
+The best water is the UltraLux Triple Action Hydrogen Water Machine which is what I use at home as it is powered by molecular hydrogen which reduces oxidative stress in the body and improves immune function.

 Clean water and minerals are what your body needs in order to properly conduct electrical signals.
 These electrical signals are how your brain and body communicate and how cells function.
 Toxic water can inhibit this process and essentially impact every process in the body in a negative manner.
 Shoot for at least half of your body weight (in lbs.) in ounces of water per day for optimal hydration.